-{The issues of how thermalization relates to microcanonical behaivor in a quantum context, let alone how this might relate to a notion of {``ergodic"} behavior, are more subtle and problematic.
-Classically, microcanonical behavior is constituted by having equal probabilities $p_i = 1/W$ within a microcanonical energy shell of W states of equal energy.
+The issues of how thermalization relates to microcanonical behavior in a quantum context, let alone how this might relate to a notion of {``ergodic"} behavior, are more subtle and problematic.
+Classically, microcanonical behavior is constituted by having equal probabilities $p_\alpha = 1/W$ within a microcanonical energy shell of $W$ states of equal energy.
 This already assumes a division into quantum states, but not quantum dynamics.
-The assumption of equal probabilities is often justified by appeal to an {ergodic}-type hypothesis e.g. that time average is effectively equal to the ensemble average.
-This is problematic in our approach in which the $p_i$ values are taken as instantaneous values in Eq. \ref{probability} , $p_i = |c_i (t)|^2$.
-There is no time average here, and certainly no a priori justification for assuming that all the instantaneous $p_i$ values are equal.
+The assumption of equal probabilities is often justified by appeal to an ergodic-type hypothesis e.g. that time average is effectively equal to the ensemble average.
+This is problematic in our approach in which the $p_\alpha$ values are taken as instantaneous values in Eq. \ref{probability}, $p_\alpha = |c_\alpha (t)|^2$.
+There is no time average here, and certainly no a priori justification for assuming that all the instantaneous $p_\alpha$ values are equal.
 Furthermore, ``microcanonical" behavior is an ambiguous concept in quantum thermodynamics.
 Conventionally, a microcanonical ensemble depends on having a narrow energy shell.
 However, in quantum mechanics, a time-dependent state in a spontaneous process does not have a well-defined energy.
 The $W$ microcanonical states that are supposed to have equal probabilities are thus also a problematic idea.
-Despite these conceptual reservations, we will proceed with the definition of $S_{univ}$ of Eq. \ref{suniv}, seeing to what extent Eq. \ref{greatresult} holds in empirical simulations, and examining the extent to which {microcanonical fragmentation behavior is observed.} }
+Despite these necessary conceptual distinctions, we will proceed with the definition of $S^Q_{univ}$ of Eq. \ref{suniv}, examining whether Eq. \ref{greatresult} holds in empirical simulations, and the extent to which microcanonical fragmentation behavior is observed.